 Another interesting observation is that there are several strains of bacteria that work for the breakdown of starches, and we cannot have a single map of these, because in every place there are strains that are not found in other locations.
 With a very nice result we have many types of bread fermented by different strains, but the result is always the same.
 Let's see what name some of these bacteria have: bacterium lactic acids, bacterium acidificans, fermented bacterium panis, bacterium casai, bacterium plautorum, etc., they are all bacteria that are in symbiosis with us, that is, they are useful to us.

-However, yeasts also participate in the fermentation and in the flour there are enzymes: they also participate in the fermentation.
-Our intestine is colonized by bacteria that allow good digestion and good absorption of food.
+In any case, yeasts also participate in fermentation and, in the flour, there are enzymes: they also participate in fermentation.
+Our intestine is colonized by bacteria that allow good digestion and absorption of food.
 The bread we eat has undergone a transformation thanks above all to bacteria, so this bread stimulates our intestinal bacterial flora to remain healthy and vigorous and to ensure good digestion.
-To be clearer: the "sourdough" bacteria that break down and transform carbohydrates operate in the same way that our body works, so we have a continuity that we can define as "digestive".
-In addition, "sour paste" eliminates a large part of the phyto problem.
-This substance contained in cereals for us may represent a problem for the assimilation of calcium, iron, magnesium.
-The "sourdough" transforms these compounds and makes them harmless, moreover the final cooking helps even more to eliminate the problem.
+To be clearer: the bacteria in the "sourdough" that break down and transform carbohydrates operate in the same way our body works, so we have a continuity that we can define as "digestive".
+Furthermore, the "sourdough" eliminates much of the phytin problem.
+This substance contained in cereals for us can represent a problem for the assimilation of calcium, iron, magnesium.
+The "sourdough" transforms these compounds and makes them harmless, furthermore the final cooking helps even more to eliminate the problem.

-Finally, I transcribe what the official science also says: from G. Quaglia - bread making science and technology - "the use of natural yeast in baked goods has undoubted advantages compared to industrial (beer) yeast ... of the process with natural yeast allows a more prolonged action of protolytic enzymes which therefore make the product richer in nitrogenous compounds simpler than proteins such as amino acids …… .the greater content in amino acids and simplified sugars, in the product obtained with yeast natural, compared to that obtained with industrial (beer) yeast, determines the fragrance of the product ……… greater digestibility and assimilability of naturally leavened baked products compared to those with artificial leavening (beer yeast) and even more than those with chemical leavening, as the enzymatic action of biological leavening and the longer duration of the process with natural yeast, it causes the transformation of the dough into simpler molecules; transformations similar to those that occur with the digestion of food which therefore, if already occurred previously, facilitate the work of the digestive system ".
+Finally, I transcribe what official science also says: from G. Quaglia - science and technology of bread-making - "the use of natural yeast in bakery products has undoubted advantages compared to industrial (brewer's) yeast ... .. longer duration of the process with natural yeast allows a more prolonged action of the protolytic enzymes which therefore make the product richer in nitrogenous compounds simpler than proteins such as amino acids ....... the higher content of amino acids and simplified sugars, in the product obtained with yeast natural, compared to that obtained with industrial yeast (beer), determines the fragrance of the product ......... greater digestibility and assimilability of naturally leavened bakery products than those with artificial leavening (brewer's yeast) and even more than those with chemical leavening, as the enzymatic action of biological leavening and the longer duration of the process with yeast n atural, it causes the substances making up the dough to transform processes into simpler molecules; transformations similar to those that occur with the digestion of foods which therefore, if already occurred previously, facilitate the work of the digestive system ".

 I remember a curious anecdote: when at first they presented the yeast to make bread, many bakers refused it because they said they didn't want to make bread with "medicine".

-There is a noticeable difference between the two fermentations.
-The yeast ferments the dough, he also splits the starches into simple sugars.
+There is a notable difference between the two fermentations.
+The yeast ferments the dough, it also breaks down the starches into simple sugars.
 The difference between the two leavening lies in the metabolites that are formed.
-Brewer's yeast produces carbon dioxide and ethyl alcohol as a result: this is alcoholic fermentation.
-There is no alcohol left in the bread because cooking evaporates it.
-Alcohol in our body is not a food of considerable importance, more often than not it can also cause damage.
+Brewer's yeast produces carbon dioxide and ethyl alcohol as a result: this is an alcoholic fermentation.
+There is no alcohol left in the bread because cooking makes it evaporate.
+Alcohol in our body is not a food of considerable importance, most of the time it can also cause damage.